Mehedi0014/some-tiny-js-project/README.txt

 arn't work.
 Then you inspect your code and find the anchor tag and modify the line like: => let catchImageTagParentNote = imgNode.parentNode.parentNode.parentNode;

+All image wrappe in youtubeLogoGalleryWrapper class.
+Your class could be something else.

 ===================================================================